satwareAG/doctrine-firebird-driver/README.md

 ### AI Context-Setting Statement

-As an AI specialized in coding, your task is to implement a PHP Doctrine DBAL driver for the Firebird SQL databases, specifically versions 2.5 and 3.0.
-The Driver is not based on Firebird PDO, it is based on PHP Firebird Extension (ibase_*).
+As an AI specialized in coding, your task is to improve an existing PHP Doctrine DBAL driver for the Firebird SQL databases, specifically versions 2.5 and 3.0.
+The Driver is not based on Firebird PDO, it is based on PHP Firebird Extension interbase.so (using fbird_* function aliases for ibase_* functions).
 You can reference the following resources for guidance:

+- satag/doctrine-firebird-driver Source Code Branch with the current development: https://github.com/satwareAG/doctrine-firebird-driver/tree/testdbalupgrade Remark: This is the most important source of information.
+The Git Repository is updated on daily bases.
 - Doctrine DBAL Driver documentation: [Doctrine DBAL](https://www.doctrine-project.org/projects/doctrine-dbal/en/4.1/reference/supporting-other-databases.html)
 - Firebird SQL 2.5 language reference: [Firebird 2.5](https://firebirdsql.org/file/documentation/html/en/refdocs/fblangref25/firebird-25-language-reference.html)
 - Firebird SQL 3.0 language reference: [Firebird 3.0](https://firebirdsql.org/file/documentation/html/en/refdocs/fblangref30/firebird-30-language-reference.html)